- LIVING FOR FREE and GIVING

 What happens when we let go of the material 'fix'?
 We find it easier to move toward, or into, a role (job) that we truly love, rather than working just to handle debts.
 By discovering that many of our bills aren't really needed, then - with a sign of relief - we finally realise that we don't need to work at something we don't enjoy.

 Imagine how your life would be without any debts - with no bills coming in!
 It is possible.
 That's how you can live your life, virtually without bills.
 If you do have any service, then pre-pay, eg. a $10 fee to receive phone calls for a year.

 How to lighten your life.
 As you get more excited about giving, you have less stuff around.
-Less to clean, damage, move, insure, step over, repair, make space for, bump into, protect, store, find, worry about, buy in the first place or have to get rid of.
-There's nothing wrong with having material things – if you are at peace with your life and can use them to improve your own and your family's lives.
+Less to clean, damage, move, insure, step over, repair, make space for, bump into, protect, store, find, worry about, buy in the first place (often more debt) or have to get rid of.
+There's nothing wrong with having material things – if you are at peace with your life and can use them to enrich your own and your family's lives.

 Many lives have been changed by watching 'The Secret - Law of Attraction.'
 Just search the free 90 minute video on Youtube.com